dv01-inc/web-component-test/README.md

 ### Issues
+- bundle size - the un-gzipped js file for the two small web components is 11mb due primarily to Waterfall...need to figure out how to improve that
 - styles - ~~whether css modules or waterfall components, styles are not being applied to the web components.
 Changing the `r2wc` `shadow` option to `false` does not help.~~
     - **Update**: not using the `shadow` option when defining custom elements in `defineCustomElements.ts` allowed the web component to pickup tailwind/waterfall styles from the parent app.
 - vite.config.ts - there is more than likely **a lot** of room for improvement in the vite config file.
 I'm new to configuring this file, so I'm sure there are better ways to do things.